 I. Jilong (Keelung)

 The temple attendants were unable to give me any history on the temple.
 But I did learn that they worship a trinity: “Great Sage Sun” (Sun Dasheng, 孫大聖), the large central figure (image 1 (27)); the “Black Great Sage” (Hei Dasheng, 黑大聖), the small figure holding the gourd and whip (image 1 (34)); and the “White Great Sage” (Bai Dasheng, 白大聖), the small figure shielding his eyes and holding a staff (image 1 (42)).
-These color-coded names remind me of the Black and White Spirits of Impermanence, death gods who summon the souls of the recently deceased to the underworld.
+These color-coded names remind me of the red, white, and black-faced Great Sages from Fujian, the original home of Monkey’s religion.
 The temple houses many monkey god statues apart from the trinity, likely soldiers.
 I’ll return to get more info and better pictures.
 The soot black figures and bright clothing make it hard to get detailed photos.

 The area behind the temple features a garden with a colorful, life-sized statue of the Great Sage seated on a throne.
 He holds a peach of immortality in one hand and his staff in the other.
 His throne rests on an elevated rock outcropping painted with the characters for the “Mountain of Flowers and Fruit” (Huaguo shan, 花菓山).
 A series of concrete steps laid within the folds of the rocks takes you to a private heaven further into the mountain with flowers and guava, papaya, banana, and tangerine crops.
 It’s a great experience.